 Always make sure that your diet is composed of different nutritional sources like carbohydrates, proteins and fats.

-How to Grow a Thicker Beard?
+How to Grow a Thicker Beard

 Your beard might be growing fast, but it’s too sparse for your liking – well, despair no more because we bring you tried and tested tips on how to deal with a patchy beard.
 In other words, how you can grow a thicker beard that would make even Dumbledore proud.

 Don’t Give in to the Itch